Shankaranarayana: Culture

 The annual fair held every year on 16 January attracts large numbers of people from surrounding villages.
 Shankara (Hara) and Narayana (Hari) are jointly worshipped here and there are five Shankaranarayana temples within a radius of about 15 kilometers.

 Modern facilities

 This small village has almost all facilities ideally required for an Indian village.
-Kinder Garden, Primary School, High school, College, Computer Institute are educational facilities.
+Kinder Garden, Primary School, High school, college, Computer Institute are educational facilities.
 Government Hospital, Petrol Bunk.
-National Bank and Co-operative banks, clinics and dispensaries, Police Station, Sub Registrar Office office, Veterinary Hospital, Oil Mills are all there catering to the needs of Rural People.
+Nationalised Bank and Co-operative banks, clinics and Primary Health Centre(PHC), Police Station, Sub Registrar Office office, Veterinary Hospital, Oil Mills are all there catering to the needs of Rural People.
 The place is well connected to Kundapura, Udupi (district centre), Shimoga (Neighboring District) and Kollur (important pilgrimage centre).
 This village may be dubbed as Pensioners' retreat!